HarmonizedMRI/SequenceExamples-GE/pge2/spiral2/README.md

 The main thing to note is that the TRID is reused independently of rotation angle.

-To be tested on the following system(s):
+Tested by jfnielsen@gmail.com on the following system(s):
 * GE MR750
 * SW version MR30.1\_R01
 * Pulseq interpreter pge2 version: https://github.com/jfnielsen/TOPPEpsdSourceCode/releases/tag/v2.3.0